 Typical A-level offer

-BCC with C in relevant science subject (Biology, Human Biology, Chemistry, Geography, Environmental Studies, Maths, Physics)
+BCC with C in relevant science subject (Biology, Human Biology, Chemistry, Geography, Environmental Studies, Maths, Physics).
+Candidates taking a science A level with an associated practical skills assessment will also be required to pass the practical component.

 In choosing this three year Agriculture Degree at Aberystwyth University, you will be joining one of the most highly regarded Agriculture departments in the UK.
 Agriculture is the mainstay of rural communities and a significant UK industry sector.
 The breadth of the Agriculture degree includes all aspects of agriculture and agricultural production systems and it will provide you with the practical and theoretical understanding to manage a sustainable business.

-- State-of-the-art teaching that provides you with the practical skills and scientific knowledge base to underpin your future career
+- Inspiring teaching that provides you with the practical skills and scientific knowledge base to underpin your future career;

 - Study through the medium of English or Welsh.